zicopan/C-CppProjects/terrainGenerator/README.md

 # Terrain Generator Program

-Random terrains are generated with OpenGL/GLUT using a couple algorithms.
+Random terrains are generated with OpenGL/GLUT and C++ using a couple of algorithms.
 The default option is the circles algorithm, which can be learned about here http://www.lighthouse3d.com/opengl/terrain/index.php?circles

 Another option is the fault algorithm, which can be learned about here http://www.lighthouse3d.com/opengl/terrain/index.php?fault